missly55/Phishing-Simulation/README.md

 - How to analyze the results to understand user behavior

 ### Tools Used:
-- GoPhish – An open-source tool for creating phishing simulations
+- GoPhish – A tool used for creating phishing simulations
 - Ubuntu Linux – Used as the operating system to run GoPhish
 - VirtualBox – To set up and manage a virtual machine for safe testing
 - Web Browser – To interact with GoPhish interface